Understanding the Sandwich Leave Rule

-We are an IT company and work for 5 days a week, Saturday and Sunday are treated as weekly off.
-My query is if an employee has taken leave from Monday to Friday and will resume his/her duties on Monday morning, then how many days of leave should be calculated.
+We are an IT company and work 5 days a week, with Saturday and Sunday treated as weekly off days.
+My query is: if an employee takes leave from Monday to Friday and resumes duties on Monday morning, how many days of leave should be calculated?
 Please advise.

 Regards,